bigskysoftware/_hyperscript/www/docs.new.md

 If you click the above button a few times and then inspect it using your browsers developer tools, you'll note that it has a `my-attr` attribute on it that holds a string value of the click count.

-It is also worth noting that the [`increment`](/commands/increment) is smart enough to handle the fact that the attribute value is a string when incrementing it.
+It is also worth mentioning that the [`increment`](/commands/increment) is smart enough to handle the fact that the attribute value is a string and automatically converts it to a number when incrementing it.

 #### <a name=special-names></a> [Special Names & Symbols](#special-names)